conradakunga/Blog/_posts/2026-06-27-net-11-preview-mime-type-lookups.md

 ![mimeResults](../images/2026/06/mimeResults.png)

-Of interest here is if the file type is **unknown**, a `null` will be returned.
-This you can test for in your code.
+Of interest here is that if the file type is **unknown**, a `null` will be returned.
+You can test for this in your code.

 ### TLDR